Welcome to today's edition of the Rush 24-7 podcast.

 I'm glad you had a good time.

-Well, well, you always do, and I just want to say I started my day yesterday drinking out of my rush mug from my friend Heidi in Cleveland, who's a fellow Rush fan.
+Well, you always do, and I just want to say I started my day yesterday drinking out of my rush mug from my friend Heidi in Cleveland, who's a fellow Rush fan.

 And we just had a great time.

-Oh, how sweet.
+Oh, sweet.

-Well, that's uh no question that'll happen.
+Well, that's no question that'll happen.

-They're we're not far from rush grandbabies.
+We're not far from Rush grandbabies.

-Uh now that'll happen before every American agrees with me, which means I will still be here.
+Now, that'll happen before every American agrees with me, which means I will still be here.

 That's right.